The 5 Most Common Causes of Roof Leaks

 Shallow roof slopes allow wind to lift shingles, which can cause roof leaks during rains.
 Generally, the measurement of a roof slope is taken as a ratio of its vertical rise, in inches, to a horizontal distance of 12 inches.

 As a standard rule, the roof slope has to be at least 2:12 in order to get asphalt shingles.
 So, if the slope measurement falls between the ratios of 2:12 and 4:12, a double layer of underlay material should be used.
-Aside from the measurement, you must also ensure that your roofing materials are of high quality and are appropriately installed.
+Aside from the measurement, you must also ensure that your roofing materials are of high quality and are appropriately installed by a professional roofing contractor.

 5. Ice Dam Buildup